itssinghankit/Typescript/Readme.md

 * Introduction to typescript
 * Variables
 * Types Specification
-* More about Any keyword
+* More about Any,void,never keyword
+* object, object as return type and parameter, object passing through function call